 This course will be delivered virtually via Zoom in two separate 2.5 hour sessions.

-If you have any questions about how this day will run virtually please get in touch with Sarah at email@example.com.
+If you have any questions about how this day will run virtually please get in touch with us at firstname.lastname@example.org

 You will learn:

 • How to craft and build an effective Case for Support

 • How to write persuasively to win funding